mitre/inspec_tools/README.md

 On the Command Line, `inspec_tools help` will print a listing of all the command with a short description.
 For detailed help on any command, run `inspec_tools help [COMMAND]`.
 Help can also be called with the `-h, --help` flags after any command, like `inspec_tools xccdf2inspec -h`.

+For Docker usage, replace the `inspec_tools` command with the correct Docker command below for your operating system:

+ - **On Linux and Mac**: `docker run -it -v$(pwd):/share mitre/inspec_tools`
+ - **On Windows CMD**: `docker run -it -v%cd%:/share mitre/inspec_tools`

+Note that all of the above Docker commands will mount your current directory on the Docker container.
+Ensure that you have navigated to the directory you intend to convert files in before executing the command.

 ### generate_map

 This command will generate a `mapping.xml` file that can be passed in to the `csv2inspec` command with the `--m` option.